Phlebovirus: Role of Gn and Gc in phlebovirus entry

 A study of the family Bunyaviridae showed that bunyavirus particles are pleomorphic.
-This known fact cased some surprise when studies showed that UUKKV and RVFV particles are spherically shaped and highly ordered.
+This known fact caused some surprise when studies showed that UUKKV and RVFV particles are spherically shaped and highly ordered.
 The configuration of Gn and Gc proteins in the viral envelope imposes the order of the particle.
 The viral envelope forms an icosahedral lattice with a triangulation number of 12.
 Also included in the lattice composition are 110 hexametric and 12 pentameric capsomeres.
 For RVFV in particular, 720 Gn/Gc heterodimers are included in the capsomeres.
 In these cases, Gn forms the spikes of the capsomere while Gc is closer to the lipid membrane, thus placing it underneath.
 The pH surrounding the capsomere ultimately determines its shape.
 This is largely due to protonation triggering conformational changes in Gc, commonly included with membrane fusion.
 An assembly model for the RVFV envelope has been proposed which consists of Gc dimers positioned horizontally with respect to the viral membrane.
 This is known because the RVFV Gc ectodomain is crystallized as a dimer.
 This is opposed to the virion interior of bunyaviruses which has no matrix protein, and thus, has no defining organization.
 This means that on the virion surface, the Gc and Gn proteins must be present in a highly ordered placement.

 To begin entry, phlebovirus particles bind to various components of the plasma membrane.
 These components interact with the viral glycoproteins of phlebovirus and regulate entry efficiency.
 While these components are not crucial to the actual entry of the virus itself, receptors are components of the plasma membrane that bind to the glycoproteins and are critical for entry.
 In phleboviruses, it was determined that glycan-protein interactions play a crucial role in phlebovirus entry.

-Heparan Sulfate (HS) is another crucial component aspect in phlebovirus attachment.
+Heparan sulfate (HS) is another crucial component aspect in phlebovirus attachment.
 It is a glycosaminoglycan (GAG), which is an unbranched polysaccharide made of disaccharide repeats, that results in the creation of a proteoglycan.
 Cell lines with defined glycosylation defects were analyzed and showed that HS is necessary for the entry of RVFV.
 This was confirmed by the removal of HS using an enzyme.
 HS is charge-dependent in their interactions with virus particles, and studies showed that there are basic amino acid clusters on the P78 protein that interact with negative sulfate clusters on HS.
 In comparison, there were no identified HS binding sites on Gn and Gc.
 The P78 protein is plentiful in RVFV-infected cells in insects, while infected cells in mammals produce significantly less P78 proteins.
 The P78 protein is much more efficiently produced in RVFV in mosquito cells as it is required for viral spread in mosquitos.
 Overall, the cell line is heavily dependent on HS in RVFV entry.